aprobus/Colext/README.md

 Colext has several features that allow groups to easily keep track of their money.
 First, a list of all the expenses, including the amount, date, and a comment for each expense.
-Secondly, an easy to read table specifying how much everyone has chipped into the money pool, and how much they owe/are owed.
+Secondly, an easy-to-read table specifying how much everyone has chipped into the money pool, and how much they owe/are owed.
 Third, a graph display of how much each user is owed/owes for quick reference.
 Lastly, the ability to reset the expenses so everyone will be even.
-Past expenses will still be visible by viewing the history, but won't count to the current pool of expenses.
+Past expenses will still be visible by viewing the history, but won't count toward the current pool of expenses.

 ## Dependencies